fymmot/film-photography-archive/SETUP_SIMPLE.md

 ---
 ```

-You will also need to add the feature to the `features` collection in the CMS config (public/admin/config.yml)
+You will also need to add the feature to the `features` collection in the CMS config (public/admin/config.yml) in order to be able to add it to individual images.

 ## Next steps